ga4gh/va-spec/schema/defs/annotation/VariationGermlineConditionProposition.rst

 **Computational Definition**

-A proposition asserting the role of a variation in causing or preventing a germline disease condition.
+A proposition describing the role of a variation in causing or preventing a germline disease condition.

 **Information Model**